 it hadn’t been for the visionary efforts of Peter Mitchell, we would probably not have the Heritage Trust and the cars in the collection today.
 The engine escaped his net, though, and was sold by a company employee to a private German individual who sat on it for almost 40 years, perhaps not fully understanding its significance.”

 Having won the auction, and transported the valuable cargo back to Blighty from Pforzheim, near Stuttgart, there was no buyer’s remorse.
 Instead, the project changed tack.
 And how.
-“Having acquired such an important engine, I made the decision to install it in a car inspired by the XJ13 as It first emerged from the Competition Department in 1966.
+“Having acquired such an important engine, I made the decision to install it in a car exactly replicating the Jaguar XJ13 Le Mans Prototype as It first emerged from the Competition Department in 1966.
 I would build one exactly as designer Malcolm Sayer envisaged it.
 I had to do the engine justice.
-I was granted unfettered access to the archive, and I supplemented what little I found there – which was certainly not enough to recreate the original car, with documents, photos and data from other sources.
+I was granted unfettered access to the archive, and I supplemented what little I found there – which was certainly not enough to recreate the original car, with documents, photos and data from other non-Jaguar-archive sources.
 These included surviving project team members and the estates of people such as engine designer Claude Baily and engineering director, William Heynes.
 Some of this information included Sayer’s original 3D data which had been painstakingly worked out longhand using slide-rules and log tables.
 Fellow enthusiasts will know that the rebuilt car differs in a number of respects to the original which was altered following Norman Dewis’ accident at Mira in 1971.”

 Jumping forward in the narrative, responsibility for recreating the original 1966-correct outline passed to North Devon Metalcraft in Barnstable.
 “The process of building the car started with CAD design for the monocoque,” the firm’s co-principal Paul Evans recalls.
 “Making the front and rear body panels alone represented about three months’ work.
 The most difficult part of the build?
 That would be the monocoque, given the amount of detail work for the front and rear subframes, petrol tanks, door frames, the boot floor, the bonnet – 98 louvres with not one being out of line, the front windscreen surround which was made in steel, the dash panel and so on.
 Then there was the painstaking riveting.
 There are more than 1000, each one having been individually put in by hand.”